Andreas Karlstadt: Relationship with Luther

 In the first week of March, Luther returned from Wartburg.
 From 9–16 March Luther gave eight sermons in which he stressed some theological similarities with Karlstadt, but, in hindsight, urged caution.

 This was a major turning point between Karlstadt and Luther.

-Karlstadt reasserted some of his moderately mystical leanings, continued wearing peasants' clothing, asked to be called "Brother Andreas," and became disillusioned with academic life.
+Karlstadt reasserted some of his moderately mystical leanings, continued wearing peasants' clothing, asked to be called "Brother Andreas," and became disillusioned with academic life, partly due to the influence of the Zwickau Prophets, whose theology stressed an importance on revelation from the Holy Spirit, rather than scripture.
 In fact, he renounced his three doctoral degrees, and, according to one source, "gave excellent but infrequent lectures."

 In May 1523, Karlstadt was invited by the church of Orlamünde to be its pastor, and he accepted at once.

 Here he instituted all his radical reforms, and Orlamünde became the model of a congregationalist reformation.
 Church music and art were set aside, clerical matrimony was preached, and infant baptism was rejected.
 Perhaps most importantly, in Orlamünde Karlstadt denied the physical but affirmed the spiritual presence of Christ in the communion.

 From Spring 1524, Luther started to campaign against Karlstadt, denying his right to publish and preach without Luther's authorization.

 In June, Karlstadt resigned as archdeacon.

 In July, Luther published the Letter to the Saxon Princes, in which he argued that Thomas Müntzer and Karlstadt agreed, and were both dangerous sectarians with revolutionary tendencies.
 Karlstadt defended the observance of the Sabbath, the seventh day of the week, as a holy day to the Lord.
 Martin Luther differed from him as he believed that Christians were free to observe any day of the week, provided it was uniform.
 His defense of the Sabbath, and others among the Anabaptists, caused him to be censured as a Jew and a heretic.